matthewmueller/rfcs/text/0000-client-generators.md

 # Alternatives

-- A declarative API always is more limited than a imperative one.
+- A declarative API always is more limited than an imperative one.
 We could for example provide a .js or .ts config  file, in which users can create generator statements more dynamic.
 Right now there is no reason to do so, as the prisma.yml already allows injection of env vars, which gives some level of flexibility.